jasonbq/HowToSay/README.md

 ===========================================
 For users
 ---------
 This is a pronunciation guide application for Android based on [Forvo](http://forvo.com).
 The app provides word search and pronunciations for every word.
+Available in [Android Market](https://market.android.com/details?id=ru.o2genum.howtosay) (search "How to Say" or "pname:ru.o2genum.howtosay").

 For developers
 --------------